psu13/mutable-hakyll/posts/biscuits-and-banjos.md

-Then this year it was announced that she had organized a festival in her native North Carolina called [Biscuits and Banjos](https://www.biscuitsandbanjos.com) which would be filled with her music, a reunion of the Chocolate Drops, and _biscuits_ as well.
+Then this year it was announced that she had organized a festival in her native North Carolina called [Biscuits and Banjos](https://www.biscuitsandbanjos.com) which would be filled with music and food events that follow her interests, a reunion of the Chocolate Drops, and _biscuits_ as well.
 I was instantly all in.

 First, the [biscuits](https://www.flickr.com/photos/79904144@N00/54621951641/in/dateposted-public/) were great.
 You can find [the recipe here](https://www.bbc.com/travel/article/20250509-the-flawless-biscuit-that-took-years-to-master).